katcipis/sophia/notes/articles/fielding-dissertation-rest.md

 I always had a hard time differentiating RPC from REST.
-There is some sense on thinking that REST is more resource oriented etc, but this is a little shallow.
+There is some sense on thinking that REST is more resource oriented etc, but this is a little fuzzy to me.

-The author actually uses something that I never thought before that is associated with the need for caching (visibility).
+The author actually uses something that I never thought before that is associated with the need for caching.

 On REST, the nodes between the endpoints (client <-> server) are not just routers, they can be caches, proxies, etc. This is